IconicGIT/FinalPandemic/README.md

 - Management: **Brandon Arandia** [[ _IconicGIT_ ](https://github.com/IconicGIT)]:
   - Main Responsible of Final Pandemic's Mercs Team Management.

-+Even if the members are in charge of their labors, each team member will perform other member labors as a form of develop efficiency and mastery in different areas and abilities.
++ Even if the members are in charge of their labors, each team member will perform other member labors as a form of develop efficiency and mastery in different areas and abilities.

 ## Mercs game description